plant99/baler/README.md

 # baler

-`baler` is a CLI-tool to convert a text based directory (like a code repository) into a minimal set of files designed for use with LLMs like Claude, LLama.
+`baler` is a CLI-tool to convert a text based directory (like a code repository) into a minimal set of files designed for use with LLMs like Claude, LLama, DeepSeek, ChatGPT.

 ## Installation